Copyright ©2011-2023 by Mike Quigley. No reproduction of any kind without permission.

 The show ends with the big reveal about who Shelburne is -- Mrs. McGarrett, also thought to be dead after her car was blown up years before.
 Christine Lahti has already been announced for this role for next season.

-- Mrs. Fryer, listed in the CBS press release for the show, never appeared.
-She was supposed to be played by Maeve Quinlan.
-According to IMDB, she is the ex-sister-in-law of Paul Sizemore, a fancy way of saying spouse of Tom Sizemore (1 September 1996 - 19 November 1999, divorced).
-DUH!!
-I figure this was just a scam to mess with viewers' heads as to who would get knocked off.
-In his 2013 autobiography, Tom Sizemore says that his ex-wife showed up in Hawaii to take part in the show and he hung out with her, though they did not have any scenes together.
+- Fryer's wife Sandra, listed in the CBS press release for the show, was played by Maeve Quinlan, ex-spouse of Sizemore, divorced from him in 1999.
+In his 2013 autobiography By some miracle I made it out of there, Sizemore says that his ex-wife showed up in Hawaii to take part in the show and he hung out with her, though they did not have any scenes together.
+Her part was cut from the broadcast, but it’s in a

 - Hermano from C/H/Q pointed out to me in an e-mail, when Joe White was saying that "Max was a hero," Max replied, "I'm not a hero."
 But he was a "hero," i.e., "Hiro" in "Heroes."